dec1costello/Golf/TOUR_Championship_2011/README.md

 ### [xS Model Preformance](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/DGvsCG.ipynb)

 These charts help evaluate the model by showing how predicted values compare to actual ones and revealing patterns in prediction errors.
 The "Predicted vs Actual" chart checks overall accuracy, while the "Predicted vs Residual" chart highlights patterns in errors.
 The histogram in "Normality of Residuals" assesses if errors follow a normal distribution, crucial for reliable predictions.
-NOTE - compare sum of model to true by hole see discreps
+NOTE - compare sum of model to true by hole see discreps.

 #### Key Insight